Valentina17varela/Restaurant_Website/README.md

 > *📝* This repository represents the culmination of a journey through a backend development course specialization:
 [Meta Backend Developer](https://www.coursera.org/professional-certificates/meta-back-end-developer) and a bit of personal flair, exploring functionalities that add business value

+In this video you can find in detail the operation of the page: [Functionality🎥](https://youtu.be/gxG9py3eWNk)

 ## 🍽️ Functionalities

 Food list: